Ahmadmansoor/AdvancedScript/README.md

 ////////////////////////////////////////////////////////////////////////////
 ## History Section:
 ```
+- version 2.0:
+      1-all numbers are hex numbers.
+      2-more nested in arguments.
+      3-Build bridge to make plugin system Compatible with x64dbg script system.
+      4-create parallel Functions to x64dbg Functions, like ( cmp >> cmpx ).
+      5-rename new name (Varx Getx Setx) and fix array index entry.
+      6-add VarxClear ( clear all variable to help user in test's ) , memdump with print style.
 - version 1.6:
       1- add Parser system to recognize arguments.
       2- begin build Script system.